BerkeleyTrue/dotfiles/.config/nvim/kanban.md

 # To Do

-- builtin kanban in markdown files
+- builtin kanban in Markdown files
   - use nvim ui to provide kanban boards
   - move tasks using vim motion
   - find kanbans within file